BrandonBorg/Computer-Graphics-Assignment-1/README.md

 # Computer-Graphics-Assignment-1
-Create a submarine using GLU and GLUT libraries in C/C++
+Create a movable submarine using GLU and GLUT libraries in C/C++

 To run make sure you linked the correct freeglut files